9999years/i-c-the-light/readme.md

 *guarenteed to work in at least two dimensions or your money back!*

+*everything you hated about vector math in precalculus but worse!*

 On ray marching (from [Syntopia](http://blog.hvidtfeldts.net/index.php/2011/06/distance-estimated-3d-fractals-part-i/)):

 > Classic raytracing shoots one (or more) rays per pixel and calculates where the